From BR Bullpen

 Biographical Information

 Kirk Gibson played 17 years in the majors, and later became a manager.
 He played 12 seasons for the Detroit Tigers, including in their impressive 1984 season when they had 104 victories and easily won the 1984 World Series.
-He also was a key player for the 1988 Dodgers and in the 1988 World Series; it was a year in which he was named 1988 National League MVP.
+He also was a key player for the Los Angeles Dodgers in 1988 and in the 1988 World Series; it was a year in which he was named 1988 National League MVP.

 Gibson heard Scully's broadcast, saying his injury was too severe, that he cannot play.
 He used those words as incentive to try hitting baseballs off a Tee and prepare himself.